 Resources to assist with emergency preparedness activities include:

 - Preparing for emergencies: A reference guide for organisations in the Health and Community Services Sectors

 Family Violence Framework for Emergency Management

-The Family violence framework for emergency management (word) supports planning and response to family violence during emergencies by outlining:
+The Family Violence Framework for Emergency Management supports planning and response to family violence during and after emergencies.